zhongwei-zhang/zhongwei-zhang.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year PhD student (supervisor: [Raphaël Huser](https://cemse.kaust.edu.sa/extstat/people/person/raphael-huser)) in the statistics program at the King Abdullah University of Science and Technology (KAUST).
-Prior to this, I obtained my master degree from the Technical University of Munich under the suoervision of Claudia Klüppelberg and my bachelor from Sichuan University.
+Prior to this, I obtained my master degree from the Technical University of Munich under the supervision of Claudia Klüppelberg and my bachelor degree from Sichuan University.

 Research interest
 ------